pmcgrenery/WxBrief/README.md

 - The layer selector toggles the display of the different base layer options when selected.

 - On the airport page a modal fades in when a first time user arrives at the page.
-This is a bootstrap modal that is called by JQuery.
+This is a bootstrap modal that is called using JQuery.

 - On the airport page the add-airport modal fades in when a user clicks on the add airport button or when a user presses enter.